servicetitan/Stl.Fusion/docs/tutorial/Intro.md

 Long story short, you may think about the UI presented to the user (or its state / model) as a value that's cached remotely on the client, and your goal is to "invalidate" it automatically once the data it depends on changes.
-The code on the client may react to the invalidation with by either immediate or delayed update request.
+The code on the client may react to the invalidation by either immediate or delayed update request.

 So since we "reduced" this problem to cache invalidation, let's talk a bit